-In addition to your lower-division adviser and your student adviser, academic counselors in the Office of Academic Advising can assist with advising needs, exceptions and any other academic concern.
+In addition to your lower-division adviser and your student adviser, academic counselors in the Office of Academic Advising can assist with academic planning, exceptions and any other academic need or concern.
 All incoming students will have the opportunity to schedule individual advising sessions in June via phone or in person.